WooQi57/livelybot_rl/original_README.md

 This repository provides a reinforcement learning environment used to train HighTorque’s Legged Robot using NVIDIA’s Isaac Gym.
 Livelybot_rl_control also integrates a sim-to-sim framework from Isaac Gym to Mujoco that allows users to verify the trained policies in different physical simulations to ensure the robustness and generalization of the policies.

 ## Installation
-The repo is already installed in the server.

 1. Generate a new Python virtual environment with Python 3.8 using `conda create -n myenv python=3.8`.
 2. For the best performance, we recommend using NVIDIA driver version 525 `sudo apt install nvidia-driver-525`.
 The minimal driver version supported is 515.
 If you're unable to install version 525, ensure that your system has at least version 515 to maintain basic functionality.